-- The primary endpoint measure using the observed values only, i.e. missing investigator or the subject in-clinic assessments with the FWS at baseline or week 4 visit will be excluded from analysis but not assigned as being non-responders.
-This analysis will be performed for the FAS, MFAS and PP populations. - The primary endpoint measure using the MFAS and the PP. - The primary endpoint measure applying the LOCF for week 4 visit.
+- The primary efficacy endpoint measure using the observed values only, i.e., missing investigator or the subject in-clinic assessments with the FWS at baseline or week 4 visit will be excluded from analysis but not assigned as being non-responders.
+This analysis will be performed for the FAS, MFAS and PP populations. - The primary efficacy endpoint measure using the MFAS and PP populations. - The primary efficacy endpoint measure applying the LOCF for week 4 visit.
 This analysis will be done for FAS, MFAS and PP populations.

-8.6.3 Analysis of secondary efficacy endpoint(s)
+8.6.3 Analysis of Secondary Efficacy Endpoints

-The following order of tests will be defined for the analysis of the key secondary endpoints:
+The following order of tests will be defined for the analysis of the key secondary efficacy endpoint with multiplicity control as described in 8.6.1.1: